Federal Court of Australia: Jurisdiction

 The Court has concurrent jurisdiction with the Australian Capital Territory Supreme Court and Northern Territory Supreme Court over civil matters arising under those Territories' laws.

-It also has the power to interpret the Constitution.

 Related courts

 The jurisdiction of the Federal Court of Australia includes the jurisdiction previously exercised by three former federal courts, the Federal Court of Bankruptcy, Commonwealth Industrial Court and Industrial Relations Court of Australia.

 Federal Court of Bankruptcy

 The Federal Court of Bankruptcy had jurisdiction in bankruptcy matters and was created in 1930.
 The jurisdiction in bankruptcy was transferred to the Federal Court of Australia on its establishment in 1977.

 Commonwealth Industrial Court

 The Commonwealth Industrial Court was established in 1956 as a result of the Boilermaker's case, where the High Court held that a Chapter III Court could not exercise a non-judicial power, the arbitral function, because of the constitutional separation of powers in Australia.
 The judicial functions were given to the newly created Commonwealth Industrial Court and the arbitral functions were given to Commonwealth Conciliation and Arbitration Commission.

 The court was renamed the Australian Industrial Court in 1973.
 In 1977 the jurisdiction of the Australian Industrial Court was transferred to the Federal Court of Australia.